neuefische/wd-flipped-classroom-curriculum/sessions/backend-read/backend-read.md

 Note the difference between _Schema_ and _Model_

 - the _Schema_ describes the structure of a document
-- the _model_ gives us a programming interface for interacting with the database (liking searching the database, updating, etc.)
+- the _model_ gives us a programming interface for interacting with the database (like searching the database, updating, etc.)

 ### Writing a Schema